sympy/sympy/doc/src/tutorial/finite_diff_derivatives.rst

 	>>> X =  M.inv() * R
 	>>> # note that all three coefficients make up the solution
 	>>> # the first derivative is coefficient c_1 which is X[1].
-	>>> print "The second order accurate approximation for the first derivative is: "
+	>>> print "The second-order accurate approximation for the first derivative is: "
 	>>> print "dF/dx = ", together(X[1])

 These two examples serve to show how one can directly find second order accurate first derivatives using SymPy.